CeciliaZuniga-Montanez/website/content/home/talks.md

     exclude_future: false
     exclude_past: false
     publication_type: ""
-  # Choose how many pages you would like to offset by
   offset: 0
-  # Page order: descending (desc) or ascending (asc) date.
   order: desc
 design:
-  # Choose a view for the listings:
-  #   1 = List
-  #   2 = Compact
-  #   3 = Card
-  #   4 = Citation (publication only)
   view: 2
 ---
+Zuniga-Montanez, C., Kita, S., Aussems, S., & Krott, A., (2021) **Word learning biases as strategies to boost vocabulary development.** Developmental Group, Department of Psychology, University of York, UK

-Zuniga-Montanez, C., Kita, S., Aussems, S., & Krott, A., (2021) Beyond the shape of things: Infants can be taught to generalise nouns by function.
-Communication Development Lab, Psychology Department, University of Warwick, UK
+Zuniga-Montanez, C., Kita, S., Aussems, S., & Krott, A., (2021) **Beyond the shape of things: Infants can be taught to generalise nouns by function.** Communication Development Lab, Psychology Department, University of Warwick, UK

+Zuniga-Montanez, C. (2020) **Specific Language Impairment and Late Talkers.** Development and Disorders of Language in Children- Third-year module of BSC in Psychology, School of Psychology, University of Birmingham, UK